-Rāmabhadra Dīkṣiṭa was born in the second half of the seventeenth century, in the small village of Kaṇḍaramāṇikkam, 40 miles east of Madurai.
+Rāmabhadra Dīkṣiṭa was born in the second half of the seventeenth century, in the small village of Kaṇḍaramāṇikkam, in the vicinity of Kumpakkonam.
 Patronized by the Maratha king Śāhaji I of Tanjavur (1683-1712), he was one of the residents of the Brahmin agrahara village of Tiruviśanallūr, inaugurated as Śāhajipuram.
 He mentions the grammarian Cokkanātha Makhī, whose daughter he married, Kṛṣṇānanda Sarasvatī, and Nīlakaṇṭha Dīkṣita as his teachers.
 Rāmabhadra is often noted by his contemporaries and students as a skilled grammarian and/or a devout bhakta of Rāma.
 Indeed, he has composed several grammatical treatises, and no less than eleven devotional works to Rāma, of different lengths and kinds.
 He has written two plays, the Śṛṅgāratilakabhāṇa and the Jānakīpariṇaya Nāṭaka, and a Mahākavya on the life of Patanjali, the Patañjalicaritam.

 The chronology given by Thiruvengadanathan dates the śāstric works as the later works, since only these mention Śāhaji I. This might very well be true, but it also seems probable that the hymns and other works have different generic conventions of acknowledgment, or have different sponsoring mechanisms related to temples and festivals.
 The mention of the presence of Nīlakaṇṭha in the Jānakipariṇaya, as well as a note by his student Veṅkaṭakṛṣṇakavi, who in his commentary on Rāmabhadra's Patañjalicaritam reports that Nīlakaṇṭha asked for the composition of the Bāṇastava (v.
 4), implies these two are earlier works.